Cult Myths

 Being "new", "strange" or "different" does not qualify a religion as destructive in the least.
 Neither does not believing in a particular doctrine.
 While a religion may demonstrate many qualities of destructive religions, it itself is not a destructive religion unless it actually negatively impacts its members.

-white-space: pre-wrap;">To construct this list, some of the most influential lists of "cult" behavior were carefully analyzed and deconstructed to reveal very little that can be used to identify destructive religions.
-Therefore, I have turned to analyzing actual destructive religions, not simply for influential behaviors (which I cover seperately), but for ultimately and consistently destructive behaviors.
-In doing so, I found a substantial list of identifiers that is effective at consistently identifying dangerous cults, rather than something that can be loosely applied by someone who has already prejudged a group as a cult.
+To construct this list, some of the most influential lists of "cult" behavior were carefully analyzed and deconstructed to reveal very little that can be used to identify destructive religions.
+Therefore, the author focuses on analyzing actual destructive religions in his research, not simply for influential behaviors (covered separately), but for ultimately and consistently destructive behaviors.
+In doing so, a substantial list of identifiers has been uncovered that is effective at consistently identifying dangerous cults, rather than something that can be loosely applied by someone who has already prejudged a group as a cult.

-If a religion practices anything on my list of dangers, then they are almost certainly a dangerous or destructive cult, not just 'maybe if you squent your eyes.'
+If a religion practices anything on the list of dangers, then they are almost certainly a dangerous or destructive cult, not just 'maybe if you squint your eyes.'
 This blog represents the culmination of this study.
 It is firmly believed here that those on the lookout will find this considerably more helpful than previous information on dangerous or destructive cults.

-Information is provided here for distinguishing between the conditioning by a dangerous or destructive cult and the otherwise standard behavior of the human psyche and group behavior by combining individual human psychology and group sociology and dynamics.
-You will even learn how to think for yourself while still being a productive part of any group to which you consciously choose to belong.
+This series distinguishes between the group think of a dangerous or destructive cult and the otherwise standard behavior of the human psyche.
+It combining individual human psychology and group sociology and dynamics.
+You will learn how to think for yourself while still being a productive part of any group to which you choose to belong.

 One thing people must remember is that if an individual appears well-rounded, comfortable in their skin and pleasantly happy, they are not likely a member of a destructive religion.
 Members of destructive religions are typically not balanced individuals.
 This does not mean they are always crazy, but true happiness and clear thinking is not usually readily apparent because of their undergoing negative cult impact while suppressing their personal feelings about the abuse.